Christopher Morel Player Props: Cubs vs. Brewers

-The Chicago Cubs and Christopher Morel (.425 slugging percentage over his past 10 games, including two homers), take on starter Julio Teheran and the Milwaukee Brewers at American Family Field, Monday at 2:10 PM ET.
+The Chicago Cubs and Christopher Morel (.500 slugging percentage over his past 10 games, including two homers), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 4:10 PM ET.

-In his previous game, he racked up three RBI (going 3-for-5 with a home run) against the Guardians.
+He had two hits (going 2-for-4 with a double and an RBI) in his last game against the Brewers.

 Christopher Morel Game Info & Props vs. the Brewers